Scout24/pyspark-core-utils/README.md

 ```

 ## How to test

-The tests currently run against Spark 2.4, which does not work with Python versions > 3.7 ([reference](https://issues.apache.org/jira/browse/SPARK-29536)).
-For that reason we expect Python 3.7 to be installed with Homebrew.
 To run the tests, first install Python 3.7 with Homebrew (`make install-python`), then run the tests with `make test`.
 If you're not using Homebrew you can override the `PYTHON` variable as such: `make test PYTHON=/path/to/python3`.